robinsonvoly/rshell/README.md

 <h1>CS100 Assignment 2<h1>
-<p> Rshell is a program designed to imitate the bash of many command lines.
-It allows for the access and use of many different bash commands <p>
+Rshell is a program designed to imitate the bash of many command lines.
+It allows for the access and use of many different bash commands.

+Bugs: